vega/altair/doc/user_guide/compound_charts.rst

 Faceted Charts
 ~~~~~~~~~~~~~~
-Like repeated charts, Faceted charts provide a more convenient API for creating
+Like repeated charts, Faceted charts provide multiple views of a dataset.
-multiple views of a dataset for a specific type of chart: one where each panel
+But instead of having different panels for different encodings,
-contains a different subset of data.
+we have different panels for different subsets of data.
+For example,
+one panel for each of the three species of flower in the iris dataset.

+This is also called a `small multiple <https://en.wikipedia.org/wiki/Small_multiple>`_
+chart, trellis chart, lattice chart, grid chart, or panel chart.

 We could do this manually using a filter transform along with a horizontal
 concatenation: